-The Compensation Committee should make an annual report to the Board on succession planning and development of appropriate skills and depth in senior management positions.
+The Compensation Committee should periodically report to the Board on succession planning and development of appropriate skills and depth in senior management positions.
 The CEO should at all times make available his or her evaluation and recommendations of members of senior management, along with a review of any development plans recommended for such individuals.